federicomariamassari/udacity-rsend/projects/p4/p4-map-my-world.md

 ### Localization

 Before launching the localization script, the robot is displaced to a corner of the room with no features and uniform colour to ensure it is unable to determine its current position and orientation [4].
-As a consequence, when the map is initially displayed it will not be aligned with the environment.
+As a consequence, when the map is initially displayed it will not be aligned with the environment (*).
 Teleoperating the robot to a location it has in memory, such as the real starting position, will trigger a global loop closure —a successful localization— and a correct orientation of the world map [Figure 7].

-__Important note:__ I

 __Figure 7: Successful Robot Localization__
 ![Robot Localization](./img/mov3.gif)